 Flashes and floaters are common symptoms which often affect normal eyes.
-They usually occur because of changes that happen in the jelly-like substance inside the eye (the vitreous humour).
-The most common causes need no treatment and tend to settle by themselves.
-However, flashes and floaters can occasionally be warning symptoms of retinal detachment.
+They usually occur because of changes that happen in the jelly-like substance inside the eye (which is called the vitreous humour).
+The most common causes need no treatment, do not prevent your normal visual tasks and tend to settle by themselves.
+However, flashes and floaters can occasionally be warning symptoms of retinal tear or retinal detachment.

 Haloes are bright circles which seem to surround a source of light.
 They are also referred to as glare.
-They are common, particularly in older people.
-They can be unpleasant and uncomfortable and lead to temporary dazzling which may particularly affect driving at night.
-They can sometimes be a sign of underlying eye conditions like glaucoma.
+They are a common symptom, particularly in older people.
+They can be unpleasant and uncomfortable and lead to temporary dazzling, and this may particularly affect driving at night.
+They can sometimes be a sign of underlying eye conditions such as glaucoma.

 What are flashes?

-Experiencing flashes in the eye, often at the edges of vision, is fairly common.
+Flashes are unexplained brief lights seen in one or both eyes.
+They often occur on the edges of vision and they are fairly common.
 Each flash, which can vary from a bright light to almost a sparkle, lasts a varying length of time.
 Periods of flashing can go on for several months.
 The symptoms are often most noticeable when going from a light to a dark room.

 What causes flashes?

 As we age, the vitreous humour shrinks and as it does so it can pull on the retina.
-This can cause flashes as the pulling sends signals to the seeing nerve (optic nerve).
-Eventually the vitreous tends to pull right off the retina, a condition called posterior vitreous detachment.
-This condition is harmless in itself and happens to most people as they age.
-The vitreous is detached from the retina in 75% of people over 65 and this is usually harmless.
-Sometimes, however, as the vitreous pulls on the retina it can tear it, causing a retinal tear or retinal detachment.
+This can cause flashes because the pulling triggers nerves in the retina and they send signals to the seeing nerve (optic nerve).
+Eventually the vitreous membrane tends to pull right off the retina, a condition called posterior vitreous detachment.
+This condition is harmless in itself, and in fact it happens to almost everyone eventually.
+The vitreous is detached from the retina in 75% of people aged over 65 and this is usually harmless.

-Some people with migraine experience flashing lights in the eye.
-Usually, in migraine, these occur in both eyes at the same time.
-They can last up to an hour and tend to increase to a maximum before fading away and being replaced by a headache.
+Flashes can also relate to migraines.
+Some people with migraine experience flashing lights.
+Usually, in migraine, these occur in both eyes simultaneously.
+They can last up to an hour and tend to increase to a maximum before fading away and being replaced by a headache, which is typically one-sided and which may or may not be severe.

 Charles Bonnet syndrome is a condition experienced by people, usually elderly people, whose vision is deteriorating.
 The brain, deprived of real visual information, can make things up instead, particularly in conditions of low light.
-Patients may sometimes see flashes but more frequently they see complex visual images like children or animals, which can look very real.
+Patients may sometimes see flashes, although more frequently they see complex visual images like children or animals, which can look very real.

 Can flashes be serious?